Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

 # Political Commentary With Anecdotes: 08-09-2026
 ## written by Richard Pham

-A rundown of American politics without the typical Red Republican Blue Democrat mentions.
+Opinion piece, a rundown of American politics without the typical Red Republican Blue Democrat mentions.
 --------------------------------------------------------------------------------------------------

 There are some things fundamentally broken in the workings of the United States.
 That much is clear.